Rye, Victoria: Today

-The town has a Lions Club and a Community Action Group which operates a Community Website to promote the town (www.rye.vic.au) In 2010 the Rotary Club merged with the Rosebud Rotary Club.
+In 2010 the Rotary Club merged with the Rosebud Rotary Club.
 These organisations are heavily involved within the local community.

-Rye also has a historical society which operates from the Old School House in Collingwood Street.
+The Rye Historical Society was founded in 2000 and currently operates from the Old School House on Collingwood Street.

 Rye's summer carnival is located beside the pier carpark.
-The town is extremely popular during vacation periods and has a varied selection of eating establishments.
+The town is popular during vacation periods and has a varied selection of eating establishments.

 The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League.

 Golfers play at the course of the Moonah Links on Peter Thomson Drive or at The Dunes Golf Links on Browns Road.

 When it opened in 2004, Rye Skatepark was the first cradle skate bowl built in the Southern Hemisphere.
 It remains popular with skateboarders.

 Rye Pier

 Rye Pier is a popular recreational scuba diving shore dive site inside Port Phillip.
 The pier can house seahorses, stingrays, spider crabs, squid, scallops and octopuses and Australian fur seals.
 The wreck of the wooden sailing ketch Eivion lies 115 metres to the east of Rye Pier.
 The shipwreck remains of the wooden schooner Barbara lie 240 metres to the west of Rye Pier.

 Rye Pier is also the location of an annual giant spider crab mass aggregation.
-In late May-June great spider crabs migrate along through the area.
+In late May–June great spider crabs migrate along through the area.